bbirdog/Html-Chat-Sdk/README.md

 	window._bcForcePopup = false;
 </script>
 ```
-Simply add the above code for each page that you want to be different from the bc-config options.
+Simply add the above code for each page you want different from the bc-config options.
-Alternatively, you could have a different bc-config for each page as well.
-There are many ways to accomplish this.
+Alternatively, you could have a different bc-config for each page.
+There are many ways in which this can be accomplished.
 * *One note, you should place the above code before your bc-config.js file.*

 ##### Layered vs Popup